 To make a successful app requires a variety of skills and specializiations (e.g., see all the app-related services we offer).
 Remember that the cost to bring an app to market go beyond a simple v1.0 budget.
 The costs are much more than the initial, UX, design, development, or project management dollars.
 There will be at a minimum budget required for ongoing updates and potentially, some server costs.

 If you're really going to give your app—and yourself—a chance, other considerations need to be made.
-You have to pay yourself, evaluate the cost for support time (if you're doing that yourself), consider any hard costs for marketing and advertising, and comparable items.
-These other costs are part of what Jason included in his total suggested first year raise.
-If you're an existing company hiring an outside firm like Savvy Apps to build an app, these costs are likely accounted for already.
+You need to evaluate the cost for support time, consider any hard costs for marketing and advertising, and comparable items.
+If you're an existing company hiring an outside firm like Savvy to build an app, these costs are likely accounted for already.
 If you're an individual or early-stage venture, just ensure you include those costs to truly evaluate the bottom-line for bringing an app to market.

 Join 20,000+ Other Readers